drufball/layered-apis/README.md

 As shown here, this `std:x|y` URL syntax contains both an _API identifier_ (e.g. "`infinite-list`" or "`async-local-storage`"), and a _fallback URL_.
 If the browser does not support the layered API specified by the given API identifier, it instead loads the contents of the fallback URL.

+See [this document](https://docs.google.com/document/d/1jRQjQP8DmV7RL75u_67ps3SB1sjfa1bFZmbCMfJCvrM/edit) for an exploration of alternate syntax options; the above is our tentative choice for now.

 ### Part 2: the standards process

 Like all web platform features, layered APIs would go through the standards process, producing specifications for their API surface and behavior.
 However, they would have an important additional constraint: their specifications _must not_ use any "magic" that is inaccessible to web developers.
 A concrete way of stating this is that a web developer must be able to implement a given layered API's specification, purely in unprivileged JavaScript.